Jarmos-san/hugo-blog/content/posts/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

 But there's a drawback to this process, Heroku doesn't provide a robust enough CI/CD pipeline.
 There's no way to keep a check on any breaking changes or bugs.
 This is where GitHub Actions come in handy.

-So, we'll be using the [`heroku-deploy`][Heroku Deploy Action] Action by [AkhileshNS](https://github.com/AkhileshNS) to deploy the project.
+So, we'll be using the [`heroku-deploy`][heroku deploy action] Action by [AkhileshNS](https://github.com/AkhileshNS) to deploy the project.
 And the said Action is a NodeJS wrapper around basic `git` command invocations.
 These invocations are exactly like what you would use with Heroku CLI instead.

 Further, to keep things simple & to-the-point, our FastAPI app is a single file with no more than 8 lines of code!